 Hendry confronts Carrington, who refuses to buckle and stop the experiment.
 Hendry wants the plants destroyed and the creature trapped and destroyed in the greenhouse.
 A message from Fogerty interrupts the exchange, he has instructed all efforts must be made to keep the alien alive.
 Carrington sees this as validation for his actions.

-Frustrated and deciding Fogerty is not in full understanding of what is happening at the base, Hendry decides to ignore the General's instructions.
+Frustrated and deciding Fogarty is not in full understanding of what is happening at the base, Hendry decides to ignore the General's instructions.
 He gathers all the military personnel in the mess hall to consider options.
 They agree on an idea of dousing the creature with kerosene and lighting it, hopefully cooking the alien.
-Nikki points out one of the geiger counters has begun to react.
+Nikki points out one of the Geiger counters has begun to react.
 It means the creature is on the move and if the readings are correct, heading for the mess hall.

 Frantic preparations ensure as the men build barricades to force the creature to approach from a specific direction.
 Almost as soon as they are finished one of the men reports movement near his barricade.
 The creature moves off and then begins attacking in the direction needed to trigger the trap.

 Suddenly the lights go out and Nikki screams that Carrington has cut the power, Carrington is quickly overpowered and the all important power is restored.

 Furious Carrington rushes towards the creature and tries to explain to it that humans are intelligent and that both species could learn from each other.
 The creature seems completely unimpressed with the encounter and swats Carrington away before once again advancing menacingly.
 Hendry sees his chance and springs the trap as electrical bolts hit the Thing.
 The creature struggles briefly before being reduced to a small pile of ash.
 Nothing is recognizable; no evidence is left to show the threat from space ever existed.